ewolff/microservices-recipes/manuscript/04-synchrone-microservices.md

 #### Kubernetes is a Docker Scheduler.

-Running Docker containers on a single Docker host is not enough.
+Running Docker containers on a single Docker host is not sufficient.
 If the Docker host fails, all Docker containers will fail.
 In addition, the scalability is limited by the performance of the Docker host.

-To run Docker containers in a cluster of machines, there are schedulers like *Kubernetes*.
+To run Docker containers on a cluster of machines, there are schedulers like *Kubernetes*.
 Kubernetes introduces some new concepts:

 * *Nodes* are the servers Kubernetes is running on.
 They are organized in a cluster.

-* *Pods* are multiple Docker containers that provide a servive together.
+* *Pods* are multiple Docker containers that provide a service together.
 This could be, for example, a container with a microservice together with a container for log processing.